flier/rust-atomic-traits/README.md

 ## Compatibility

-The crate is tested for rustc 1.8 and greater.
+The crate is tested for stable and nightly compiler.

 ## Usage